 Our team felt that, given steampunk’s roots in Neo-Victorianism, its appreciation of craftsmanship and chivalry and its obsession with empire, an argument could be made that it was reactionary rather than progressive.
 Best then not to impose any one ideology on it and welcome people from across the political spectrum.

-(It’s worth pointing out here that there was never an intense rivalry going on between the two magazine.
+(It’s worth pointing out here that there was never an intense rivalry between the two magazine.
 We had profound philosophical disagreements, but SteamPunk Magazine was run by great people and has published some of the best genre commentary you can find.)

 The first issues of the Gatehouse Gazette were not overtly political.
 The whole point, after all, was to celebrate steampunk as a genre and a style, not an ideology.